loic-roux-404/paas-sandbox/ansible/README.md

 ### Swarm :

---> Objective is to build a simple configuration on top of playbook-vps sub playbooks to provide container orchestration and envs (staging / prod) for apps
+--> Objective is to build a simple configuration on top of playbook-paas sub playbooks to provide container orchestration and envs (staging / prod) for apps

 Later it's can be more logical to split server in two nodes with a master custer and client one

 - role-docker
-- role-swarmlet : PaaS tool
+- role-dokku : PaaS tool

 #### Monitoring